Pain in Babies & Children

 The use of forceps, ventouse or caesarean section can shock or distort the new system.
 I try to understand what has gone wrong and why, and use very gentle yet powerful osteopathic techniques to allow the little body to overcome its malfunction.
 Mechanical disorders have a profound effect on the functioning of all body systems, and are important to encourage optimum health for a lifetime.

 Osteopathic techniques are also extremely powerful in the treatment of children and adolescents.
-These young people will respond more quickly and better than adults and the benefit to them of a few treatments can be game changing.
-The most common conditions I treat in young people are back pain, headaches, neck pain, hip pain, knee pain, foot or ankle pain and discomfort associated with asthma.
+These young people will respond much more quickly and better than adults and the benefit to them of a few treatments can be game changing.
+The most common conditions Jane treats in young people are back pain, headaches, neck pain, hip pain, knee pain, foot or ankle pain and discomfort associated with asthma.